FAQs

 Will The 3rd Foot Cane Work For Everyone?

-The cane will not work for everyone.
-Dementia affects the mind and the body's ability to coordinate and balance movement when walking.
+The cane will not work for people with Dementia.
+Dementia affects the mind as well as the body's ability to remember how to coordinate and balance movement.
 The cane is not recommended for people with dementia.

 If you are unable to pick up your feet when you walk and you shuffle with your feet next to each other and your head downward and can't coordinate movement between the two sides of your body the cane will not work for you.

-If someone has been diagnosed with severe kyphosis and their spine is curved forward and downward in front of the rest of their body the cane will not work for them.
+If someone has been diagnosed with severe kyphosis and the top of their spine and shoulders are curved forward and downward in front of the rest of their body the cane will not work for them.

 Transitioning From a Walker

-When you use a walker the length of your walking stride becomes too short, and your line of sight becomes positioned towards the ground right in front of you.
-When you walk looking down at the ground in front of you the length of your walking stride becomes too short, you have less balance and your body's core muscles become weaker because of the way the walker forces the body to be aligned, positioned, and moved to maintain balance.
+When you use a walker the length of your walking stride becomes too short to maintain your body's vertical stability.
+Your head becomes positioned forward ahead of the rest of your body.
+Your line of sight becomes positioned downward towards the ground right in front of you.
+When you walk looking down at the ground in front of you the length of your walking stride must become shorter or you'll fall forward.
+Your core muscles become weaker because of the way the walker forces the body to be aligned, positioned, and moved to maintain balance.

 The only time you should look directly down towards your feet when walking is when you’re on the stairs, in the dark, on a wet or slippery surface or transitioning from one floor surface height to another.
 You can glance down towards the ground in front of you without dropping your head down and see almost up to your toes.